HackerDaGreat57/bpp/README.md

 ### Online (branch 'live')
 This version is currently being developed.

-*Blender++ Live* is written in JavaScript and React, and will match the feature set of all other versions.
+*Blender++ Live* is web-based, and will match the feature set of all other versions.
 This port is meant for giving you a taste of Blender++ before you download, but it can be used as an online replacement (except it will exclude low-level utilities like hardware management etc).

 ## Update Order
 Since it's impossible to develop every version of this application at the same time, different versions of the app will be updated at different times.